Essential Oil Substitution Chart & FREE Substitute Customizer

 What can I substitute for eucalyptus oil?

-If eucalyptus oil is not something you can use or you don't have it on hand, substitutions can be surprisingly easy.
-For example, rosemary and tea tree oil are both excellent substitutions, as are peppermint oil, lavender oil, and cajuput oil.
+If you cannot use eucalyptus oil or don't have it on hand, substitutions can be surprisingly easy.
+For example, rosemary and tea tree oil are excellent substitutions, as are peppermint oil, lavender oil, and cajuput oil.

-Depending on the application of eucalyptus oil you're substituting for, you'll want to check the substitutions chart in order to see which one will work best for your job.
+Depending on the application of eucalyptus oil you're substituting for, you'll want to check the substitutions chart to see which one will work best for your job.

-All substitutions have their own strength and properties that may differ from the original eucalyptus oil so make sure to find out what these qualities are before incorporating any substitutions into your project.
+All substitutions have their own strengths and properties that may differ from the original eucalyptus oil, so make sure to find out what these qualities are before incorporating any substitutions into your project.

 What can I substitute for bergamot essential oil?

-If you're looking to find essential oil substitutes that can provide similar benefits as bergamot oil, there are several citrus oils that may come in handy.
+If you're looking for essential oil substitutes that can provide similar benefits as bergamot oil, several citrus oils may be useful.

 • Lemon essential oil contains many of the same calming and anti-inflammatory properties as bergamot essential oil, yet has a slightly more subtle aroma.